ssirsika-tibco/xpd-sce-test/tbs-bpm/docker/readme.txt

 add a docker image called tibco/bpm-studio to your docker environment.

 Where the local environment is Linux, use:
-  ./build-image.sh [<studio-installer>]
+  ./build-image.sh [<studio-installer>] [<studio-hf-installer>]

-Where the local environment is Microsoft Windows, use: build-image.bat [<studio-installer>]
+Where the local environment is Microsoft Windows, use: build-image.bat [<studio-installer>] [<studio-hf-installer>]

 where:
-  <studio-installer> is the full path of the Linux TIBCO Business Studio -
+  <studio-installer> and [<studio-hf-installer>] are the full paths to the Linux TIBCO Business Studio - BPM Edition Installer
+  and Linux TIBCO Business Studio - BPM Edition Hotfix Installer (if a hotfix needs to be installed) files, respectively.
-  BPM Edition Installer file.
-This is optional if you have already copied the installation set archive zip file to the image_template folder.
+  Both parameters are optional if you have already copied the installation set archive zip files (i.e main studio installer and hotfix installer, if need to be applied) to the image_template folder.

 ** IMPORTANT **
   Building the docker image requires the download and installation of software